leonhard-s/auraxium/docs/usage/basic/getting-started.rst

 URL Generator
 -------------

-The URL generator used for low-level access to the PlanetSide 2 API resides in the :mod:`auraxium.census` sub module.
+The URL generator used for low-level access to the PlanetSide 2 API resides in the :mod:`auraxium.census` submodule.

-Note that this module is targeted at advanced users or ones familiar with the underlying Census API.
+Note that this module is targeted at advanced users or anyone familiar with the underlying Census API.
 An introduction into the module interface can be found :doc:`here <census>`.

 Service IDs
 ===========